tobiasHeinke/demo/README.md

 claim:

+- How can you help:
+- What makes you a manual author:
 - Want to support Blender as an artist.
 - A way to help Blender.
 - You love to write about CG.